 Tokenisation Algorithms

 This page is for students who want to implement tokenisers themselves.
-The visualiser shows what each method produces; here we cover how each one works — the data structures, the pseudocode, and a worked trace you can follow with pen and paper before writing a single line of code.
+The visualiser shows what each method produces; here we cover how each one works — the pseudocode, and interactive demos.

-One idea to hold onto: subword tokenisers have two separate phases.
-Training learns a vocabulary (and sometimes merge rules) from a corpus — you do this once, offline.
-Encoding applies that fixed vocabulary to new text — this runs every time the model sees input.
-Mixing these two up is the most common bug when people implement BPE for the first time.
+The main idea is that subword tokenisers have two separate phases: (i) Training learns a vocabulary (and sometimes merge rules) from a corpus, for which you do once, and (ii) Encoding applies that vocabulary to new text.

 Jump to